OPSnet/Gazelle/README.md

 in the gazelle repo's root directory (this one).

+Similarly, the phpstan container can be built with

+    docker build -t gazelle-phpstan:latest -f .docker/Dockerfile-phpstan --compress .docker

 ## Contact and Discussion
 Feel free to join #develop on irc.orpheus.network to discuss any questions concerning Gazelle (or any of the repos published by